Bahrain International Airshow

 The Bahrain International Airshow is a biennial airshow hosted at the Sakhir Air Base in the Kingdom of Bahrain.
-The event is organised by the Civil Aviation Affairs of Bahrain in association with Farnborough International, and is sponsored by Gulf Air and Batelco.
+The event is organised by the Civil Aviation Affairs of Bahrain in association with the UK-based Farnborough International, and is sponsored by Gulf Air and Batelco.

 Since its inception in 2010, the airshow has drawn hundreds of companies and tens of thousands of visitors.

+The next edition of the airshow is scheduled to take place on 18–20 November 2026, at Sakhir Airbase.